top of page

 Edamame

-Incorporating a dose of plant proteins in your diet through the week has been associated with lower risk of developing heart disease and reducing inflammation.
-Edamame provides 17 grams of soy protein and 8 grams of fiber in just 1 cup.
-Along with salmon and walnuts, edamame can also add a boost of omega 3 fatty acids to your day.
-You can purchase edamame fresh or frozen to add into several recipes.
-For a simple snack, you can just squeeze steamed or boiled edamame beans out of the pod into your mouth.
-The beans can be tossed into fresh salads, soups, nourish bowls, stir fry's, and more.
-Edamame can also taste great when roasted with seasonings!
+Incorporating plant proteins into your diet throughout the week has been linked to a lower risk of developing heart disease and reducing inflammation.
+Edamame is a fantastic option, providing 17 grams of soy protein and 8 grams of fiber per cup.
+Along with salmon and walnuts, edamame also adds a boost of omega-3 fatty acids to your daily intake.

 Oats

-Oats can be a great whole grain choice to include in your diet since they are loaded with a type of fiber called soluble fiber.
-Beta-glucan is a type of soluble fiber found in oats that has been linked to having cholesterol-lowering effects.
-Oats can be a versatile pantry staple that can be enjoyed in may ways.
-Check out some of my favorite quick and easy ways to incorporate oats:
+Oats are a fantastic whole grain choice to include in your diet, thanks to their high content of soluble fiber, particularly beta-glucan, which has been linked to cholesterol-lowering effects.
+Oats are incredibly versatile and can be enjoyed in many ways.
+Here are some of my favorite quick and easy methods to incorporate oats into your meals:

 Hungry for more information ?
 Check out my previous posts below